Brand Sentiment Analysis

 Power of Customer Sentiment Analysis in Brand Reputation Management

-How many brands must a new company contend with in today’s market?
+What’s the need for brand sentiment analysis?
 Budding brands face intense competition for customer attention and in India alone, the number of digital-first brands has surpassed 600 as of December 2022, according to Statista.

 In today’s crowded marketplace, emerging digital-first brands, or D2C brands, must compete with hundreds of other companies to capture the attention of their target audience.
 With so many options available, it’s essential for these brands to prioritize their brand reputation and stand out from the competition.